 Authority personnel do not possess formal knowledge, expertise, and education relative to preparing GAAP financial statements and related note disclosures without assistance from the external auditor or another outside source.
 Professional standards do not require that the management possess the expertise to prepare the financial statements and related note disclosures but to have the skills to understand them.
-As a result management was able to review the financial statements and related note disclosures but to have the skills to understand them.
-As a result understand them to take full responsibility for them as required by professional standards.
+As a result management was able to review the financial statements and related note disclosures and sufficiently understand them to take full responsibility for them as required by professional standards.